nicksteinbauer/cedar-new/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: Located on Beautiful Sandusky Bay
 date: 2016-12-17T15:04:10.000Z
+description: >-
-description: These Features should make it on the home page.
+  These Features should make it on the home page.
 We can explain this with the photos we have.
 Let's use this photo.

+  This is a test of the description
 featuredpost: false
 featuredimage: /img/cedar-motel-bayview-sandusky-ohio-slider-2.jpg
 tags: []